Geetika Rai

 Alongside my private practice, I work as an Adult Psychotherapist in an NHS Psychodynamic Psychotherapy service.
 I bring significant experience from my work within the NHS, where I have worked with adults with a wide range of difficulties in different clinical settings.
 I have also worked with university students and young adults in the charitable and third sector.

 My training was at the University of Oxford; where I completed the 4 year Masters in Psychodynamic Practice programme with distinction.
-I am accredited with the UKCP and a registered member of the BACP.
-I am also a member of the Association of Psychoanalytic Psychotherapy in the Public Sector.
+I am accredited as a psychodynamic psychotherapist with the British Psychoanalytic Council (BPC).
+I am also accredited with the UKCP and am a registered member of the BACP.
 I practice within the ethical framework and good practice guidelines of these organisations.

 My clinical interests include complex trauma, family and relationship issues and the intertwining of mental and physical health.
 I am passionate about making therapy more accessible and relevant across all social, cultural, economic backgrounds and across different presentations.